mille055/recommenders_aipi590/README.md

 # Recommender Systems
-> #### _Archit, Shen, Shrey | Fall '22 | AIPI 590 Take Home Challange_
+> #### _Archit, Shen, Shrey | Fall '22 | AIPI 590 Take Home Challenge_
 &nbsp;

 ## About the Project

-lorem ipsum lorem ipsum lorem ipsumlorem ipsumlorem ipsumlorem ipsumlorem ipsumlorem ipsumlorem ipsumlorem ipsumlorem ipsumlorem ipsumlorem ipsumlorem ipsumlorem ipsumlorem ipsum
+**Task:**

+Train different session (contextual, sequential) based product recommendation recommenders for E-commerce use case and compare the performance of the recommenders.

+**Requirements:**

+In the deliverables and experiments, one of the recommenders needs to be a Deep RL recommender [DRL2, DRL1, or DRL3] and at least two different datasets are used for training/testing.
+Also, at least two offline evaluation metrics are used for benchmarking.

+**Our Approach:**

+Lorem ipsum Lorem ipsumLorem ipsumLorem ipsumLorem ipsumLorem ipsumLorem ipsumLorem ipsumLorem ipsumLorem ipsumLorem ipsumLorem ipsum

 &nbsp;
 ## Datasets overview
-lorem ipsumlorem ipsumlorem ipsumlorem ipsumlorem ipsumlorem ipsumlorem ipsumlorem ipsumlorem ipsumlorem ipsumlorem ipsum
+We have used two E-commerce datasets for our project.
+Following are the details of the datasets used

 **1. Dataset #1 - Retail Rocket Dataset**

-lorem ipsumlorem ipsumlorem ipsumlorem ipsumlorem ipsumlorem ipsumlorem ipsumlorem ipsumlorem ipsumlorem ipsumlorem ipsum
+The first dataset used was from [Retail Rocket](https://www.kaggle.com/datasets/retailrocket/ecommerce-dataset).
+Retail Rocket is a company that generates personalized product recommendations for shopping websites and provides customer segmentation based on user interests and other parameters.
+The dataset was collected from a real-world e-commerce website and consists of raw data, i.e. data without any content transformation.
+However, all values are hashed to address confidentiality concerns.
+Among the files in the dataset, only the behavior data (_events.csv_) is used in this project.
+The behavior data is a timestamped log of events like clicks, add to carts, and transactions that represent different interactions made by visitors on the e-commerce website over a time period of 4.5 months.
+There are a total of 2756101 events produced by 1407580 unique visitors.

-**2. Dataset #1 - H&M Dataste**
+**2. Dataset #2 - H&M Dataset**

-lorem ipsumlorem ipsumlorem ipsumlorem ipsumlorem ipsumlorem ipsumlorem ipsumlorem ipsumlorem ipsumlorem ipsumlorem ipsum
+The second dataset used was from [H&M Group](https://www.kaggle.com/competitions/h-and-m-personalized-fashion-recommendations/data?select=transactions_train.csv).
+H&M Group is a family of brands and businesses with 53 online markets and approximately 4,850 stores.
+Thier online store offers shoppers an extensive selection of products to browse through.
+The available meta data spans from simple data, such as garment type and customer age, to text data from product descriptions, to image data from garment images.
+Among the files in the datset, only the transactions data (_transactions_train.csv_) has been used in our project.
+This file consists of the purchases each customer for each date, as well as additional information like price and sales chanel.
+Duplicate rows correspond to multiple purchases of the same item.

 &nbsp;
 ## Steps to run the code

+We have created driver jupyter notebooks for each model type (DRL and Non DRL) and both the datasets (Retail Rocket and H&M).
+These notebooks can be uploaded to the Google Colab and they contain all the code and corresponsing descriptions to reproduce the results.

+All the required datasets have been uploaded to an AWS S3 bucket.
+The driver notebooks autmatically clone our github repository and download the required datasets from the S3 bucket before executing modelling and evaluation scripts.

+&nbsp;

+**1. Run Deep Reinforcement Learning Models**

-The Jupyter notebook at  `Dataset_1_Retail_Rocket/RR_SA2C_Recommender.ipynb` contains all the code and corresponding descriptions to reproduce the results.
+Jupyter notebook at  `DRL_Recommenders/Dataset_1_Retail_Rocket/RR_SA2C_Recommender.ipynb` contains all the code and corresponding descriptions to reproduce the results for Retail Rocket Dataset.
+Similary `DRL_Recommenders/Dataset_2_HM/HM_SNQN_Recommender.ipynb` contains all the code and corresponding descriptions to reproduce the results for H&M Dataset.
 For your convenience, the steps are recapped below:

-1. Launch `RR_SA2C_Recommender.ipynb` in a Google Colab instance.
+1. Launch `Driver Notebook` in a Google Colab instance
-2. Run the first cell to clone the git repository containing all source code.
+2. Run the first cell to clone the git repository containing all source code
-3. Run the second cell to install required Python library.
+3. Run the second cell to install required Python library
-4. Run the third cell to download the Retail Rocket dataset to the Colab instance.
+4. Run the third cell to download the required dataset to the Colab instance
-5. Run the fourth cell to pre-process data and generate replay buffer for Deep Reinforcement Learning.
+5. Run the fourth cell to pre-process data and generate replay buffer for Deep Reinforcement Learning
-6. Run the final cell to begin model training and evaluation.
+6. Run the final cell to begin model training and evaluation

+&nbsp;

+**1. Run Non Deep Reinforcement Learning Models**

+Jupyter notebook at  `Non_DRL_Recommenders/Dataset_1_Retail_Rocket/BPR_Retail_Rocket.ipynb` contains all the code and corresponding descriptions to reproduce the results for Retail Rocket Dataset.
+Similary `DRL_Recommenders/Dataset_2_HM/BPR_HM.ipynb` contains all the code and corresponding descriptions to reproduce the results for H&M Dataset.
+For your convenience, the steps are recapped below:
+1. Launch `Driver Notebook` in a Google Colab instance
+2. Run the first cell to clone the git repository containing all source code
+3. Run the second cell to install required Python library
+4. Run the third cell to download the required dataset to the Colab instance
+5. Run the fourth and following cells to pre-process data and generate training dataset
+6. Run the last cell to train and evaluate the model and produce evaluation metrics

 &nbsp;
 ## Evaluation Metrics & Results